 - 4. (Optional) From the Executed At dropdown list, select an alternate timestamp, if available, to view additional reports. - 5.
-(Optional) Click | View Log to view the coverageAnalysis log. - 6.
-(Optional) Click Delete to delete the coverageAnalysis plugin output for the selected timestamp.
+(Optional) Click 🗎 View Log to view the coverageAnalysis log. - 6.
+(Optional) Click in Delete to delete the coverageAnalysis plugin output for the selected timestamp.

 IMPORTANT!
-If you click Delete, the report is deleted without the appearance of confirmation dialog window.
-Ensure that you intend to delete the report before clicking Delete. - 7.
-In the coverageAnalysis summary pane, in the Barcode Name column, click the link in the row of the barcode of interest.
+If you click in Delete, the report is deleted without the appearance of the confirmation window.
+Ensure that you intend to delete the report before clicking in Delete.